A technical business training specialist with an operational difference.

 From there in a career change, I moved into the training industry in 1997 and started to automate delivery with CBT, which turned into eLearning.

-Blame me, but I imported the first DIY authoring tools into Europe and for over ten years representing first Trainersoft and later Lectora for 10 years.
+Blame me, but I imported the first DIY authoring tools into Europe and for over ten years representing first Trainersoft and later Lectora.
 I built a team offering training, support services, and creating thousands of hours of learning.

-Now 23 years later, with hindsight and experience, I am still pushing the envelope of LearnTech, but the focus has changed towards understanding and meeting the business need.
+Now 25 years later, with hindsight and experience, I am still pushing the envelope of LearnTech, including Cyber, AI, and Machine Learning, but the focus has changed towards understanding and meeting the business need.

 By now you you probably guessed I am not your average, high-brow, country-club consultant.
 I am a tech-savvy L&D professional with knowledge of the learning industry from the struggling to the bleeding edges.
 Along the way I have been in Product and Program Management and a CTO.